UK Wedding Music Picks For Your Ceremony

 In the UK you can now personalize almost every part of the wedding day – the flowers, dress, vows, etc. Music is no exception – for both civil and (increasingly) religious ceremonies.
-No longer does a bride process in to “Here Comes the Bride” and out to the Wedding March (unless that’s still “your thing”).
+No longer does a bride process into “Here Comes the Bride” and out to the Wedding March (unless that’s still “your thing”).
 Now, the available music for your UK wedding ceremony is endless.
 Yet another big decision to make about your wedding day!

-Before you reach for the iPod and click “shuffle”, take some advice from an experienced wedding musician, whether you’re enjoying live music or playing from a mp3 player or CD.
+Before you reach for the iPod and click “shuffle”, take some advice from an experienced wedding musician, whether you’re enjoying live music or playing from an mp3 player or CD.
 I have played at hundreds of weddings, and I play two instruments – violin and piano.
 Not yet simultaneously, though!
 I invite all of my clients to pick the tracks that mean the most to them, and then I set about learning them.
-So I have a unique perspective on the wedding music trends.
+So I have a unique perspective on wedding music trends.

-Entrance of the Bride
+The Entrance of the Bride

 When choosing music for your UK wedding ceremony this should be top of your list.
 The music that everyone remembers – the first thing you hear on the wedding video, and the track that will make you – and everybody else – shed a tear of joy.
 Hopefully.